Analytics (ANLY)

 ANLY 2333.
 Business Statistics.

-This course covers descriptive and inferential statistical techniques for business and economic decision-making.
-Topics include measures of central tendency and dispersion, probability distributions, sampling distributions, confidence intervals, hypothesis testing, simple linear regression, and correlation analysis.
-Prerequisite: ISAN 1323 and [MATH 1329 or MATH 2331 or MATH 2471] both with grades of "D" or better.
+This course covers essential descriptive and inferential statistical techniques designed specifically for effective business and economic decision-making.
+Students explore key topics including measures of central tendency and dispersion, probability distributions, sampling distributions, and confidence intervals.
+The curriculum also delves into hypothesis testing, simple linear regression, and correlation analysis.
+By using these quantitative methods, students develop the ability to analyze data accurately and interpret statistical results within professional contexts.
+This foundational knowledge empowers students to make evidence-based decisions and solve organizational challenges efficiently.
+Prerequisite: [ISAN 1325 or ISAN 1323] and [MATH 1329 or MATH 2471] both with grades of "D" or better.

 Grade Mode: Standard Letter